deployment-academy/deployment-academy.github.io/content/posts/k8s-ops/cluster-api.md

 We all know the benefits of using managed Kubernetes services like GKE, EKS, AKS, etc. Given the complexity of managing the cluster infrastructure and its core components (control plane, auto-scaling, monitoring, networking, storage, etc.), using a managed Kubernetes service is generally the first choice when running workloads in production.

 However, in some situations, provisioning and managing the Kubernetes cluster from scratch might be necessary.
-Specific product features, security & compliance, costs, vendor independency, etc. are some factors that usually justify the decision to run Kubernetes by yourself.
-Of course, many challenges come with managing a Kubernetes cluster.
-I want to keep this discussion out of the scope of this tutorial since it requires special attention.
+Specific product features, security & compliance, costs, vendor independency, etc. are some factors that usually justify the decision of running Kubernetes by yourself.
+Of course, many challenges come with managing a Kubernetes cluster and the discussion around which route - self-managed vs. managed - to take is far from simple.
+I want to keep this discussion out of the scope of this tutorial since it would require special attention.

-Nowadays, when considering provision and managing a Kubernetes cluster, the tool of choice is [Cluster API](https://cluster-api.sigs.k8s.io/).
+Currently, the tool of choice when considering provisioning and managing a Kubernetes cluster is [Cluster API](https://cluster-api.sigs.k8s.io/).
 From the docs:

 > _Cluster API is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters._
 >